Electric or gasoline-powered vehicle? SUV, sedan, van, truck?

 You know those agonizing decisions that don’t even really matter, like whether to buy collard greens or kale for dinner tonight?
 Those decisions where you fully admit that either choice would be perfectly adequate, yet you still can’t pull the trigger?
 When you find yourself in this situation, deliberating over errata, just flip a coin.
 Literally: take a coin out, assign values, and flip it.

-Avoiding decision fatigue and decision paralysis aren’t just important for making better choices, being more productive, and “winning” at life.
-They’re also crucial for simply being happy, reducing stress, and removing mental clutter.
+Avoiding decision fatigue and paralysis isn’t just important for making better choices, being more productive, and “winning” at life.
+It’s also crucial for simply being happy, reducing stress, and removing mental clutter.
 One of the sharpest double-edged blades of being human is our ability to think about thinking, to analyze and overanalyze, to weigh the pros and cons and be weighed down by them.
 If we can eliminate any extraneous decision-making and analysis by planning, routine, automation, and maybe even relinquishing a little control, I think it’s a good idea to do so.